Tropical Storm Ana churns toward Hawaii, could become hurricane

 Hawaii Governor Neil Abercrombie signed an emergency proclamation for the state on Wednesday, and classes at the University of Hawaii West Hawai'i Campus have been canceled, according to the state's Emergency Management Agency.

-There were no current advisories for any of the other islands, including Oahu, home to the capital Honolulu, or Maui, though that could change depending on enviornmental factors, forecasters said.
+There were no current advisories for any of the other islands, including Oahu, home to the capital Honolulu, or Maui, though that could change depending on environmental factors, forecasters said.

 In August, Tropical Storm Iselle pummeled the Hawaiian Islands with high winds and heavy rain, forcing hundreds of people to seek shelter and knocking out power to more than 20,000 residents.